 E. A detailed working outline of their project with an introductory paragraph will be presented to the supervisor by the end of the fifth week of the semester.

-H. Students will give an Oral Presentation based on their first full draft in the tenth week of the semester.
+H. Students will give an Oral Presentation based on their first full submission in the tenth week of the semester.
 They will receive written comments on this oral presentation through their supervisor no later than three days after the presentation.

 The final paper will be due no later than the last day of classes during the semester.